MicrosoftDocs/azure-reference-other/studio-module-reference/detect-languages.md

 ## Examples

- For examples of how the **Detect Languages** module is used in an experiment, see the [Cortana Intelligence Gallery](http://gallery.cortanaintelligence.com):
+ For examples of how the **Detect Languages** module is used in an experiment, see the [Azure AI Gallery](http://gallery.cortanaintelligence.com):

 -   The sample, [Filter Movie Titles by Language](https://gallery.cortanaintelligence.com/Experiment/Filter-Movie-Titles-by-Language-1) detects the language used in movie names, and then uses the language identifier to split the dataset into English vs non-English movies.